View the Campuswide Strategic Plan→

 Our vision is to be the epicenter of support for our academic enterprise and an equitable, inclusive culture at the University of Michigan.

 The work of the Office of the Provost affects faculty, students, and the staff at the University.
-The vice provostial areas indicate the breadth of responsibilities handled by the staff in the Office of the Provost: Academic and Budgetary Affairs; Academic and Faculty Affairs; Academic Affairs-Graduate Studies; Academic Innovation; Biosciences Initiative; Diversity, Equity, and Inclusion; Engaged Learning; and Enrollment Management.
+The vice provostial areas indicate the breadth of responsibilities handled by the staff in the Office of the Provost: Academic and Budgetary Affairs; Academic and Faculty Affairs; Academic Affairs-Graduate Studies; Biosciences Initiative; Diversity, Equity, and Inclusion; Engaged Learning; Enrollment Management; and Undergraduate Education.
 Each of these areas offers opportunities for engagement and integration of diversity, equity, and inclusion.

 Key Strategies & Constituencies: